james-stevens/powerdns-webui/README.md

 Apart from some minor aesthetic differences, the behaviour in Chrome and Firefox was identical.

-nginx performed the same as Apache - virtuall instant.
+nginx performed the same as Apache - virtually instant.

 # Security #

 This webapp is intended as a SysAdmin aid, and not to be given directly to end-users without the addition of more serverside security.
-Especially, this webapp is not recomended in the situation where you have multiple users owning different domains.
+Especially, this webapp is not recommended in the situation where you have multiple users owning different domains.

 There are deliberatly **NO** security options in this webapp, e.g. who can edit/delete zones/names/records etc.